Brash ‘Goddess of Love’ comedian Judy Tenuta dies at 72

 Tenuta grew up in the Chicago suburb of Maywood, attending Catholic schools that included one she dubbed “St. Obnoxious and Bondage.”
 She said she was the “isolated, petite flower” — Petite Flower becoming one of her stage nicknames — in a Catholic family that included six brothers.

-After graduating college, she worked at odd jobs that included wrapping meat and taking inventory at an outlet for Catholic religious attire.
+After graduating from college, she worked odd jobs that included wrapping meat and taking inventory at an outlet for Catholic religious attire.

 Tenuta went on to join the Chicago comedy troupe Second City before starting her solo standup career.
 Despite her outlandish clothes and bizarre stage appearance, Tenuta said most people caught on immediately to her act, which included the self-centered “Judyism” religion.